Shasta County assistance programs.

 Church Without Walls is a food pantry located at 857 Washington Street, Red Bluff, CA, 96080.
 There is a meal after the Sunday service.
 530-567-5031.

 Senior citizens may sometimes have a meal delivered to them as well.
 There are also soup kitchens that offer holiday assistance, such as a Christmas meal, or that will feed the homeless.
-Read Shasta County food pantries.
+Read Shasta County free food pantries.